tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Gloves

 These claw-covered tentacles normally reside under the skin of the forearm, completely concealed. _Chuulish recharge:_ Choose an enemy engaged with you.
-Until the end of the battle, whenever that enemy tries to disengage from you or pop free from you, it must first succeed at an easy save (champion: normal save; epic: hard save).
+Until the end of the battle, whenever that enemy tries to disengage from you or pop free from you, it must first succeed at an easy save, normal save at champion tier, and hard save at epic tier.

 **Quirk:** Tentacles writhe in and out of the skin unexpectedly.